 Bright vegetables intertwine with pasta and chopped chicken in this scrumptious casserole, which makes enough to serve 10.

 Roast this traditional chicken dish with onions, garlic, and fresh spices to impart a classic flavor you'll love.
-When done correctly, the chicken comes out juicy on the inside and a gorgeous golden brown on the outside.
-Serve with roasted vegetables for a beautiful presentation.
+The chicken comes out juicy on the inside and a gorgeous golden brown on the outside.
+Serve it with roasted vegetables for a beautiful presentation.

-Baked chicken gets pumped full of flavor in this Indian-spiced dish.
+Baked chicken is pumped full of flavor in this Indian-spiced dish.
 Pair it with brown rice and top with fresh cilantro to create a tasty and exotic chicken recipe.